 MaxCyte Reports Second Quarter and Half-Year 2024 Financial Results and Updates Full Year 2024 Guidance

-ROCKVILLE, MD, August 6, 2024 — MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics and innovative bioprocessing applications, today announced its financial results for the second quarter ended June 30, 2024, and updates its 2024 guidance.
+ROCKVILLE, Md., Aug.
+06, 2024 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics and innovative bioprocessing applications, today announced its financial results for the second quarter ended June 30, 2024, and updates its 2024 guidance.

 Second Quarter and Recent Highlights